nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 ![Storage devices](devices.png)

 You will be asked if you are ready to continue.
 If you are ready, press _OK_.
-Now, wait when formatting is finished.
+Now, wait until formatting is finished.
 For applying the changes, you need to reboot your system.

 You can do this by going to the _Notifications_ on the Overview tab or